WorldAfterCapital/WorldAfterCapital/References.md

 Romine, S. (2019, March 29). _Essential Nutrients: What Are They & How Much Do You Need?_ Openfit. https://www.openfit.com/essential-nutrients-explainer

-Roser, M. (2013a, December 10). _Light at Night_.
+Roser, M. (2013, December 10). _Light at Night_.
 Our World in Data. https://ourworldindata.org/light

-Roser, M. (2013b, May 25). _Global Extreme Poverty._ Our World in Data. https://ourworldindata.org/extreme-poverty

 Roser, M. (2017, December 2). _Fertility Rate._ Our World in Data. https://ourworldindata.org/fertility-rate

 Roser, M. (2019a, November). _Future Population Growth._ Our World in Data. https://ourworldindata.org/future-population-growth

 Roser, M. (2019b, October). _Life Expectancy._ Our World in Data. https://ourworldindata.org/life-expectancy

+Roser, M., & Ortiz-Ospina E (2013, May 25). _Global Extreme Poverty._ Our World in Data. https://ourworldindata.org/extreme-poverty

 Roser, M., & Ritchie, H. (2013, May 11). _Technological Progress._ Our World in Data. https://ourworldindata.org/technological-progress